Tatsuya Mizuno: Post-DREAM

 On January 21, 2012, Mizuno defeated Ilima Maiava via submission (arm-triangle choke) in the second round.

 In June 2012, Mizuno faced MMA veteran Renato Sobral at ONE Fighting Championship: Destiny of Warriors.
 Mizuno lost via armbar submission in 31 seconds of the first round.

 He then faced fellow judoka Jason Jones at Glory 2: Brussels on October 6, 2012 in Brussels, Belgium.
 He lost the fight by unanimous decision.

 Mizuno returned to the One FC promotion on October 18, 2013 against Rafael Silva.
 Mizuno won a three-round unanimous decision.

 In Mizuno's next bout, he faced undefeated Brazilian Leandro Ataides at ONE Fighting Championship: Rise of Heroes on May 2, 2014.
 Mizuno was stopped by strikes at 0:47 of round one.

 Mizuno faced Brayan Rafiq at ONE Fighting Championship: Battle of the Lions on November 7, 2014.
 He won the fight via unanimous decision.

 Mizuno then faced João Batista Yoshimura at DEEP 98 on November 1, 2020.
 He lost the fight via second-round knockout.

 Mizuno made his first title defense attempt in a rematch against Yoshimura at DEEP 102 on July 4, 2021.
 He lost the bout via second-round knockout.

 Mizuno faced Seigo Mizuguchi on December 12, 2021 at DEEP 105 Impact, winning the bout in the first round after soccer kicking Mizuguchi.

 Mizuno returned a year later to face Masashi Inada at DEEP 111 Impact on December 11, 2022, winning 19 seconds into the bout after dropping Inada with a knee and finishing him with ground and pound.

+Mizuno faced Ryo Sakai for the Deep Super Heavyweight Championship on July 2, 2023 at DEEP 114 Impact, losing the bout in 42 seconds via TKO stoppage.